All Episodes

 We continued on, and the band is firing on all cylinders right now.

-It sounds great, the show's great, and I urge everybody, if you see the tour coming around this year, we start back at the very beginning of March.
+And I urge everybody, if you see the tour coming around this year, we start back at the very beginning of March.

-So if you see the tour coming around, we're in the arenas, first of all, come see the band.
+So if you see the tour coming around, we're in the arenas.

 It's great.

-Man it's it's one of the greatest shows you'll ever see, and and the most fun uh you'll ever have hanging out with you guys, and and the music endures forever.
+Man, it's one of the greatest shows you'll ever see and the most fun you'll ever have hanging out with you guys.

 It really is an amazing, amazing story.

-You can't replace Gary, you can't replace Johnny.
+You can't replace Johnny.

 I'm grateful for it because the music continues, and you know what a fan of music I am.

-And you know, Gary and Alan were pretty busted up as well as a lot of the other members.
+And, you know, Gary and Alan were pretty busted up, as well as a lot of the other members.

 But the ones that have gone before us, we never forget them.

-We have a beautiful uh tribute to the you play this during Freebird, the last time I saw it anyway.
+You play this during Freebird, the last time I saw it anyway.

-Well, we gotta we've got something else when people come to see us, we got a tribute up there that's unmatched right now.
+When people come to see us, we got a tribute up there that's unmatched right now.

-I mean, on the video wall, it takes you through a walk, walks you through history, and uh, like I said, I urge everybody to come see this.
+I mean, on the video wall, it takes you through a walk, walks you through history.

 I mean, there's no doubt about it.